 Consider When Uniquely Remarkable Skills Come Into Play

 Along with what was mentioned before, that copywriters can hail from all different sorts of academic and personal experiences that, at first glance, have nothing to do with writing—it would behoove you to always pay attention to the copywriters (and other marketers of the sort) that have unique skills that they can mix into their own signature equation.
-Like with us here at StrataGem, for example, one of our unique selling points is that we can translate any content into a multitude of different languages.
+Like linguists, for example, whose main selling points are the languages that they can translate.
 Each language itself is a market on its own, with its own cultural nuances and that each need to be treated separately in order to tap into them as a source of revenue, or votes, or what have you.
 Look for copywriters that have the potential to expand your reach to multiple audiences, not just one.

-If you find yourself thinking that we could be a suitable match for your copywriting needs, click here for more information; we might be a good match for you.
-You’ll be prompted to exchange your e-mail in order to download a white paper that gives more information about our company.
-We’ll then reach out to contact you via that e-mail, in order to set up a Skype or Google Hangouts meeting at your earliest convenience.
-We give you our word of honor that we’ll never share or sell your information.
+If you find yourself thinking that I could be a suitable match for your copywriting needs, click here for more information.
+You’ll be prompted to exchange your email in order to download a white paper that gives more information about me.
+I’ll then reach out to contact you via that email, in order to set up a Skype or Google Hangouts meeting at your earliest convenience.
+I give you my word of honor that I’ll never share or sell your information.